vangundy/ModernRouter/ModernRouterLib/README.md

 4. Place Outlet components where nested content should appear
 5. Use strongly-typed parameters in your components
 6. Register any navigation middleware guards as needed
+7. Implement and attach data loaders as needed

 ## Example Usage Patterns